 The U-Pass transit program offers students unlimited and all zone access to buses, the SkyTrain, and the Seabus for a steeply discounted rate, making transportation throughout the Lower Mainland easily accessible for students living on campus or in other parts of Metro Vancouver.

 Located in the backdrop of the Canadian Rockies and Pacific Ocean, Vancouver is one of the best places to call home.
-Vancouver is constantly rated as one of the top cities to live in the world for quality of life, ranking number one in North America for livability.
+Vancouver is consistently rated as one of the top cities to live in the world for quality of life, and livability.

 Although notorious for rain, Vancouver is the warmest major Canadian city throughout the winter months and one of driest cities during the summer.
 The temperate climate makes Vancouver the only major city in Canada that allows palm trees to grow all year.